We may earn money or products from the companies mentioned in this post.

 Spring is my favorite time of the year!
 You literally see Mother Nature change our land from a winter brown to a vibrant color right before your eyes.
 And we see it all over.
 Ireland has the shamrock and everything turns green.
 Texas has fields of Bluebonnets where suddenly the brown grass turns purple and blue.
 Oklahoma takes it up a notch too in the spring as fields of yellow and red seem to pop up overnight.
 Sure, most people associate spring in Oklahoma with severe weather and tornadoes, but the state has so much more to offer.
 In fact, Oklahoma wildflowers are my favorite thing about spring in this flyover state.

-If the weather is good in the fall then you can have some incredible fields of Indian Paintbrushes the following spring.
+Not to be confused with the Indian Blanket, which is the Oklahoma state flower, the Indian Paintbrush is one of the most beautiful flowers that bloom natively in Oklahoma.
+If the weather is good in the fall then you can have some incredible flower fields of Indian Paintbrush in Oklahoma the following spring.
 What is incredible about the Indian Paintbrush is that on average only 40% of the available seeds bloom every spring.
 That means in most years you’re only seeing about half of the available flowers.
 If the weather is perfect then the beauty you see could look even better.

 Imagine the field in the image above being 60% fuller.